Support

 Tax forgiveness and tax settlement programs are available from both the IRS and the Georgia Department of Revenue.
 The offer in compromise program remains one of the most powerful techniques to wipe away a tax debt.

-Meet us face to face in Atlanta or Chicago to discuss the offer in compromise program.
-We want to be your local CPA firm.
+Meet us face to face in Atlanta to discuss Georgia state tax forgiveness, the Georgia offer in compromise program, or a Georgia state tax payment plan.
+We want to be your local Atlanta CPA firm.

 To learn more about our CPA services for clients under audit, check out our article on IRS Audit Basics.